 Biking and Hiking Maria Island is the best way to explore this part of Tasmania.
 Maria Island is abundant with wildlife, such as wombats, wallabies, kangaroos and the recently introduced Tasmanian Devil.
 There are no cars allowed on Maria Island so Cycling Maria Island with it’s numerous campsites and many hiking opportunities make for a great way to spend some time.

-Getting to Maria Island
+How to Get to Maria Island

 Cycling Maria Island

-Hiking on Maria Island
+Maria Island Walk

 At 4am I was woken by the loud noises.
 Howling gale force winds and a tent on the verge of collapse.
 A storm had hit Maria Island.
 My exposed campsite looking out over the water meant that I was not sheltered from its fury.
 I got out of the tent and re-pegged it more securely.
 The 50-60km/h winds and rain stinging my body.
 My now more secure tent provided me with a bit of comfort and in a matter of minutes I was back sleeping, but not for long as it was time to leave the Island by the ferry which departed at 10.30am.